Matando Cabos: Plot

 Jaque finds himself in a terrible situation after being caught having sex with the daughter of the dreaded businessman Oscar Cabos, who is also his boss.
 The following day, still reeling from the savage beating he received, Jaque is unexpectedly confronted by Mr. Cabos himself.
 In a twist of fate, Cabos accidentally trips and loses consciousness.
 Sensing an opportunity, Jaque quickly enlists the help of his friend Mudo.

 Leaving Cabos in his office, they come across a childhood friend who now works as the company's janitor.
 This friend had been betrayed by Cabos in the past and sees this as an opportunity for revenge.
 He decides to steal Cabos' valuable clothes and wear them himself.

 When Jaque and Mudo return, they find Cabos half-naked and decide to take him to the bathroom while they contemplate their next move.
 Meanwhile, the janitor, who is now disguised as Cabos, leaves the building to retrieve his car.
-Unfortunately for him, he is intercepted by two kidnappers who mistake him for Cabos.
-To their surprise, one of the kidnappers turns out to be the janitor's own son, seeking to make his father pay for his actions.
+Unfortunately for him, he is intercepted by two kidnappers who mistake him for Cabos, knocked unconscious and has a sack put on his head.
+Unexpectedly, one of the kidnappers turns out to be the janitor's own son, seeking to make his father's boss pay for his actions.

 Back in the bathroom, Jaque and Mudo decide that to avoid any potential accusations, they must take Cabos with them and then figure out what to do next.
 They hastily flee the scene with Cabos in their car.
 As they leave the parking lot, they find themselves at a streetlight, face-to-face with the kidnappers.
 Both groups are aware that they have a body in their respective car trunks, adding to the tension of the encounter.
 In a nervous attempt to appear casual, they exchange smiles and then continue in opposite directions.

 While Jaque and Mudo are driving, they encounter an impolite bus driver who cuts them off.
 This sparks a confrontation, with Jaque insulting the driver by calling him "cross-eyed."
 This remark strikes a nerve with the driver, triggering memories of past rejection due to his physical appearance.
 Enraged, the bus driver retaliates by ramming his bus into Jaque's car before fleeing the scene.
 The impact causes the car's trunk to become stuck, preventing Jaque and Mudo from removing Cabos from the vehicle.